AlinaShahmur/portfolio/README.md

 I used React library in order to keep component based approach and keep my code more clean and structured.
 CSS-code was written with using preprocessor SCSS in order to make the cumbersome CSS-code more structured and optimized.
 NodeJS(js run-time environment) and Express(server-side js framework) provided me the server-side of Web-site that allowed me to implement the next feauters: to send mail from web-site and to unload data (Frontend-developer projects data) from the database MongoDB.
+The web-site is on the hosting now, URL: http://alinashahmurov.herokuapp.com/portfolio